drehnstrom/temp-redshift-to-bq/labs/3-Redshift to BigQuery SQL Translation/instructions/en.md

 7. Check the Query Results pane.
 One row should have been removed from the Pets table.

 ## Task 3.
 SQL SELECT statements

+SELECT statements in BigQuery are very similar as they are in other databases.
+As with many databases, there are relatively minor differences due the the platform.
+Let's take a look at some examples in this section.

 1. Use a JOIN to select all the Owners and their Pets.